jzck/llcotp.com/LL1/4-the-lagrangian-for-a-free-particle.md

 LL1/4.2
 ```

 It should be emphasised that the above definition of mass becomes meaningful only when the additive property is taken into account.
-As has been mentioned in §2 (TODO link), the Lagrangian can always be multiplied by any constant without affecting the equations of motion.
+As has been mentioned in `LL1/2`, the Lagrangian can always be multiplied by any constant without affecting the equations of motion.
 As regards the function `LL1/4.2`, such multiplication amounts to a change in the unit of mass; the ratios of the masses of different particles remain unchanged thereby, and it is only these ratios which are physically meaningful.

 It is easy to see that the mass of a particle cannot be negative.
 For, according
 to the principle of least action, the integral